 For a list of known implications for the national market, see 9 Important Agent Takeaways From the NAR Lawsuit Settlement from Zillow.

-Following the announcement of the settlement in March, NAR has established a set of policy changes applying to any REALTOR® Multiple Listing Service (MLS) and its members or participants.
-These new policies will take effect August 17, 2024.
+Following the announcement of the settlement in March, NAR established a set of policy changes applying to any REALTOR® Multiple Listing Service (MLS) and its members or participants that went into effect August 17, 2024.

 MLSs and non-REALTOR® MLSs opted into the settlement can no longer display commission offers

-On both REALTOR® and non-REALTOR® MLSs that have opted into the settlement, listing agents and sellers will be prohibited from displaying offers of compensation to buyer’s agents.
+On both REALTOR® and non-REALTOR® MLSs that have opted into the settlement, listing agents and sellers are now prohibited from displaying offers of compensation to buyer’s agents.
+Note that with REBNY joining the settlement, its Residential Listing Service (RLS) is considered a non-REALTOR® MLS, meaning this policy change applies to the RLS.

 In practice, this means agents won’t be able to see or communicate offers of commission on MLSs covered under the settlement.
 However, as NAR explained in March, buyer’s agent compensation offers can be an option consumers pursue outside the MLS.
 For more on compensation offer policies per the NAR settlement, see their FAQ.